Austrian Institute of Economic Research

 The Austrian Institute of Economic Research (Österreichisches Institut für Wirtschaftsforschung, WIFO) is a private non-profit association located in Vienna, Austria.

-The institute was founded in 1927 by Friedrich Hayek and Ludwig von Mises.
-With 124 employees (64 researchers, 30 research assistants, 30 administrative staff) it is the largest economic research institute in Austria.
-The current director is Gabriel Felbermayr who followed Christoph Badelt on 1 October 2021.
+The institute was founded in 1927 by Friedrich Hayek and Ludwig von Mises as Österreichisches Institut für Konjunkturforschung ("Austrian Institute for Business-Cycle Research").
+With 124 employees (64 researchers, 30 research assistants, 30 administrative staff), and an annual budget of 13.6 million Euros (as of 2001), it is the largest non-university economic research institute in Austria.

 WIFO is a member of the "Association of European Conjuncture Institutes" (AIECE), the "Centre for International Research on Economic Tendency Surveys" (CIRET), and the "European Economic Research and Advisory Consortium" (ERECO) with partner institutions in Birmingham, Bologna, Cambridge, Madrid, Munich, Paris and Rotterdam.
 It has also established ties to institutes in the US, Australia and Asia.

 Research Activities

 WIFO analyses national and international economic trends and supplies short- to medium-term economic forecasts.
 Together with studies on European integration, competitiveness and location of industries and services, these trends and forecasts provide the basis for economic policies and corporate strategies.
 Research activities are bundled in the following five departments: